jcolag/entropy-arbitrage/2025-12-18-first-contact-1.md

  > **MAÎTRE D'**: I'm sorry, gentlemen, but we're closing, and you do understand we have a strict dress code?
 So, if you boys don't leave right now, I'll...

-Once again, if you know the franchise, then you probably already recognize [Ethan Phillips](https://en.wikipedia.org/wiki/Ethan_Phillips), who played Neelix over on **Voyager**, though we also ran across him in [*Ménage à Troi*]({% post_url 2023-10-12-menage-troi %}).
+Once again, if you know the franchise, then you probably already recognize {% wiki Ethan_Phillips|Ethan Phillips|en %}, who played Neelix over on **Voyager**, though we also ran across him in [*Ménage à Troi*]({% post_url 2023-10-12-menage-troi %}).
 Like Picardo and Krige, he has *also* worked fairly consistently and widely for almost the past fifty years.

  > **PICARD**: Try and look as if you're having a good time.

 Maybe I would, if you didn't make this such a slog.
 Oh, he probably didn't mean me.
 Sorry...

-Also, we have again slipped free of the 1930s, but only to 1942 for [*Moonlight Becomes You*](https://en.wikipedia.org/wiki/Moonlight_Becomes_You_%28song%29) in the background, most notably recorded by Bing Crosby, which I point out because somebody missed a prime opportunity to have his granddaughter show up, if they wanted to play the "do you get the joke?" game so often.
+Also, we have again slipped free of the 1930s, but only to 1942 for {% wiki Moonlight_Becomes_You_%28song%29|*Moonlight Becomes You*|en %} in the background, most notably recorded by Bing Crosby, which I point out because somebody missed a prime opportunity to have his granddaughter show up, if they wanted to play the "do you get the joke?" game so often.

 Unrelated, I gather that this scene exists mostly to get some of the production crew on-screen.